ClickHouse/clickhouse-docs/contrib-writing-guide.md

 Creates a user defined function from a lambda expression.
 ```

+Note: The docs are crawled each Monday morning.
+If you make a change and want the docs re-crawled open an issue in clickhouse-docs.

 ## Tools that you might like

 ### Static site generation